 The parameters and objectives

-round: we knew we were expecting twin boys so DH wanted the babies to carry a 'Muhammad'; whatever comes after that, he left it up to me.
+This was the background: we knew we were expecting twin boys so DH wanted the babies to carry a 'Muhammad'; whatever comes after that, he left it up to me.
 I wanted the boys to have the letter 'E' - after me (although my real name starts with a 'Z' but I didn't want them to be called on last in class etc, coz I went through all that - I was ALWAYS last).

 Additionally, the names should be of Arabic origin, and should of course mean something good.
 Oh, and a unique name would be a plus, not really a must-have, but a good-to-have nevertheless.